androidStern/multiArity/README.md

 		/**
 		 * Within any of the functions passed into the
 		 * multiarity combinator `this.recur` is a
-		 * refrence to the new function that the multiarity combinator
+		 * reference to the new function that the multiarity combinator
 		 * will return.
 		 *
 		 * So: `this.recur("world") === sayHelloDoubleArity("world");`
 		 */
-		console.log("[line:118] sayHelloDoubleArity called with 0 arguments");
+		console.log("sayHelloDoubleArity called with 0 arguments");
 		this.recur("world");
 	}
 });